Imperial shag

 The imperial shag or imperial cormorant (Leucocarbo atriceps) is a black-and-white cormorant native to southern South America, islands of the Subantarctic, and the Antarctic Peninsula, primarily in rocky coastal regions, but locally also at large inland lakes.
 Some taxonomic authorities, including the International Ornithologists' Union, place it in the genus Leucocarbo, others in the genus Phalacrocorax.
 It is also known as the blue-eyed shag, blue-eyed cormorant and by many other names, and is one of a larger group of cormorants called blue-eyed shags.
 The taxonomy is complex, and several types are treated as either subspecies or separate species.

 Taxonomy

-The taxonomy is complex, and species limits within this group remain unresolved.
-Some taxonomic authorities, including the International Ornithologists' Union, split the group into the species listed below.
-Others consider all or part of the group conspecific.
-The following are part of this group: